 What to Do in Toronto

 For starters, you have the park you’re staying at.
 Rouge Park is an experimental urban park with beaches, farms, hiking and plenty of wildlife right at your doorstep.
-Once you’ve been satisfied with exploring Rouge Park you can head into the heart of Toronto.
-For more urban... parks you can try High or Toronto Island Park but if you’re looking for some indoor adventure you’ll be safe at Ripley’s Aquarium of Canada, the Hockey Hall of Fame or the Royal Museum of Toronto.
+Once you’ve been satisfied with exploring Rouge Park, you can head into the heart of Toronto.
+For more urban parks you can try High or Toronto Island Park, but if you’re looking for some indoor adventure, you’ll be safe at Ripley’s Aquarium of Canada, the Hockey Hall of Fame or the Royal Museum of Toronto.
 Of course, no visit to Toronto is complete without checking out the iconic CN Tower.
-If you’re unsure of what exactly to do, get hooked up with a local sightseeing tour.Continue to 5 of 10 below.
+If you’re unsure of what exactly to do, get hooked up with a local sightseeing tour.

-Fourth Stop: Mackinaw City, Mich.
+Fourth Stop: Mackinaw City, MI

 What to Do in Mackinaw City

-Michigan is a bit underrated when it comes to outdoor beauty but you will see the Mackinaw City and Mackinac Island give you plenty to do.
-Mackinaw City has many famous lighthouses and great shoreline activities but for the real fun, you need to venture over the impressive Mackinac Bridge into Mackinac Island.
-On the island, you can explore the beautiful shorts and neat geological formations found at Mackinac Island State Park and Arch Rock, definitely try to... get a kayak or canoe to check out these areas on top of pristine Lake Huron waters.
-On top of this, you also have many ferries that give great tours of the island.Continue to 6 of 10 below.
+Michigan is a bit underrated when it comes to outdoor beauty, but you will see the Mackinaw City and Mackinac Island give you plenty to do.
+Mackinaw City has many famous lighthouses and great shoreline activities, but for the real fun, you need to venture over the impressive Mackinac Bridge into Mackinac Island.
+On the island, you can explore the beautiful shorts and neat geological formations found at Mackinac Island State Park and Arch Rock, definitely try to get a kayak or canoe to check out these areas on top of pristine Lake Huron waters.
+On top of this, you also have many ferries that give great tours of the island.

-Fifth Stop: Duluth, Minn.
+Fifth Stop: Duluth, MN

 What to Do in Duluth

-Duluth, Minnesota has long been heralded as an outdoors person's paradise and a look at activities shows why.
+Duluth, Minnesota has long been heralded as an outdoors person's paradise, and a look at activities shows why.
 For starters, you should try the Downtown Lakewalk or Canal Park to get familiar with your surroundings before you venture off into other lovely areas such as Park Point or Spirit Mountain.
-If museums or history are more of your thing you can try out the Lake Superior Maritime Visitor Center or the Lake Superior Railroad Museum.
-You... can also take guided hiking and biking tours around the area and to finish up, hop in your ride to take a drive on the North Shore Scenic Drive.Continue to 7 of 10 below.
+If museums or history are more of your thing, you can try out the Lake Superior Maritime Visitor Center or the Lake Superior Railroad Museum.
+You can also take guided hiking and biking tours around the area and to finish up, hop in your ride to take a drive on the North Shore Scenic Drive.

 Sixth Stop: Medora, ND

 A friendly city-run park that has all the amenities and features you need for a fun North Dakota experience.
 Medora Campground is close to all the action in Medora itself as well as close to other local attractions.
-There are several types of RV sites available depending on your personal preference but Medora can accommodate big rigs and you can full utility hookups if you wish.
-The campground also comes with shower and bath facilities, a dump station, playground and camp store.
+There are several types of RV sites available depending on your personal preference, but Medora can accommodate big rigs, and you can full utility hookups if you wish.
+The campground also comes with shower and bath facilities, a dump station, playground, and camp store.
 All nestled in a scenic site on the banks of the Little Missouri River.

 What to Do in Medora

 Speaking of that local area, there is a lot of fun around.
 In the Medora area, you can check out the Old Town Hall Theater for Teddy Roosevelt reenactments, ride a horse around the local landscape, go see the live Medora Musical or pay your respects for cattle rustlers at the North Dakota Cowboy Hall of Fame.
-Also, make sure your clubs are packed as Medora is loaded with golf... courses along the landscape.
+Also, make sure your clubs are packed as Medora is loaded with golf courses along the landscape.
 The crown jewel of the area is found at Theodore Roosevelt National Park.
-There are plenty of draw dropping points of interest such as Peaceful Valley, Painted Canyon Overlook and Buckhorn Trail.
-The preferred mode of transport around the park is by horse but if you prefer foot, you should definitely try the Petrified Forest Loop where you can glimpse remains of the ancient forest.Continue to 8 of 10 below.
+There are plenty of draw-dropping points of interest, such as Peaceful Valley, Painted Canyon Overlook, and Buckhorn Trail.
+The preferred mode of transport around the park is by horse, but if you prefer foot, you should definitely try the Petrified Forest Loop where you can glimpse remains of the ancient forest.

-Seventh Stop: West Glacier, Mont.
+Seventh Stop: West Glacier, MT

-Another KOA campground in this trip but the West Glacier KOA might be the best of all.
+Another KOA campground on this trip but the West Glacier KOA might be the best of all.
 Again, a choice of site types depending on personal preference but you can get a deluxe site with plenty of room, private patio, outfitted with full hookups and satellite ready.
 Highly rated laundry, shower and bathroom facilities.
-A pavilion lodge is home to a pool table, TV and fireplace or you can relax in the hot tub, game room or heated pool.
+A pavilion lodge is home to a pool table, TV, and fireplace or you can relax in the hot tub, game room or heated pool.
 On top of these amenities, you also have planned activities, an ice cream shop and help for planning your adventure in the local area.

 What to Do in West Glacier

-You’re in West Glacier so of course you are going to have to visit Glacier National Park.
+You’re in Montana so of course you are going to have to visit Glacier National Park.
 Glacier National Park is true northern wilderness so don’t expect to be entertained by new age attractions.
-The majority of good times here will be spent on the trail where you can hike to areas of interest like Lake McDonald, Logan Pass and Grinnell Glacier.
-If... scenic drives are your thing, Going-to-the-Sun Road might be one of the best in the entire country.
-West Glacier is also known for white water rafting so if you’re feeling a little extreme, get with a local rafting company.Continue to 9 of 10 below.
+The majority of good times here will be spent on the trail where you can hike to areas of interest like Lake McDonald, Logan Pass, and Grinnell Glacier.
+If scenic drives are your thing, Going-to-the-Sun Road might be one of the best in the entire country.
+West Glacier is also known for white water rafting so if you’re feeling a little extreme, get with a local rafting company.

-Eighth Stop: Seattle
+Eighth Stop: Seattle, WA

 You won’t actually be staying in Seattle but in the nearby town of Bothell.
 The short drive is worth it because Lake Pleasant is as the name implies, a pleasant RV park.
 You have pull-through sites outfitted with full utility hookups as well as lakeside views.
 The park also has good marks from Good Sam Club on facilities, bathrooms and more.
-The lake is available for fishing to give the kids something to do and this park rounds out its facilities with walking trails, a playground and laundry facilities.
-While there is no camp store on site, there is a grocery store and RV wash facility right across the street.
+The lake is available for fishing to give the kids something to do and this park rounds out its facilities with walking trails, a playground, and laundry facilities.
+While there is no camp store on-site, there is a grocery store and RV wash facility right across the street.

 Things to Do in Seattle

-You’ve likely heard of Seattle so you’ll know it’s a big city with lots to do.
-Many of the popular touristy attractions can be found along the Puget Sound such as Pike Place Market, Sky View Observatory and the Museum of Flight.
-You must check out the incredibly unique Chiluly Garden and Glass as... well as give a visit to the wildlife along the Hiram M. Chittenden Locks.
-There are many great urban parks around the area to check out and no trip to Seattle would be complete without a visit to the Space Needle.
-If you don’t want your road trip to end just jet out to nearby Olympic National Park.Continue to 10 of 10 below.
+You’ve likely heard of Seattle, so you’ll know it’s a big city with lots to do.
+Many of the popular tourist attractions can be found along the Puget Sound such as Pike Place Market, Sky View Observatory, and the Museum of Flight.
+You must check out the incredibly unique Chihuly Garden and Glass as well as give a visit to the wildlife along the Hiram M. Chittenden Locks.
+There are many great urban parks around the area to check out, and no trip to Seattle would be complete without a visit to the Space Needle.
+If you don’t want your road trip to end just jet out to nearby Olympic National Park.

 When to Go on the Northern US Road Trip

-This should come as no surprise to you but the northern US states can be quite chilly during parts of the year, making this an excellent summer road trip for more pleasant weather conditions.
-If you do want to avoid the bulk of the crowds you can try the earlier or later parts of the season such as early June or late August but this road trip will likely provide you with plenty of company at your destinations during the peak season.
+This should come as no surprise to you, but the northern US states can be quite chilly during parts of the year, making this an excellent summer road trip for more pleasant weather conditions.
+If you do want to avoid the bulk of the crowds, you can try the earlier or later parts of the season such as early June or late August, but this road trip will likely provide you with plenty of company at your destinations during the peak season.